Open Source IAM Platforms

 Pros

-• +Free tier for up to 10 users — excellent for small teams and startups
+• +Free for up to 10 users with most features enabled

 Cons